When preparing to start a business, you should test your business idea to ensure it is viable. Here's how to do it.

 Bell advised hand-picking your test group and then asking these people to pick your ideas apart.

 4. Tweak it to suit your test market.

 Isenberg took a similar approach to testing 5by, an Internet video finder app he developed and has since sold.
 Isenberg and his team went to college campuses and showed mock-ups of what the product was going to look like.
 They found the feedback from students invaluable in fine-tuning the original idea.

 "We were able to quickly gauge that people ... were frustrated that they couldn't open an app and just be able to find the best internet videos in whatever they were interested in with just a tap of a button," he said.

 Isenberg realized that although his initial business idea and mock-up were a good start, they needed tweaking.

 "We quickly knew we were onto something and then focused on building out the product, raising money, etc.," he said.

 5. Create a test website with social media tie-ins.

 Once the word is out about your product or business, the target market needs a place to get more information about it or to show it to their friends.
-Building a simple website and using social media are ideal tools to provide information and monitor how many people are interested in what you are selling.
+Building a simple website with a landing page specifically for the product and using social media are great ways to provide information and monitor how many people are interested in what you are selling.